This page tells you about the factors your doctor will consider when deciding on how to treat prostate cancer. There is

 Low risk localised prostate cancer is very unlikely to grow or develop for many years.
 Your doctor is likely to suggest monitoring your cancer.
 This is called active surveillance and involves keeping an eye on the cancer to see whether it begins to develop.
 Doctors choose to do this because your prostate cancer may grow so slowly that it never causes any symptoms.

 Treatments for prostate cancer can cause long term side effects, so doctors try to avoid giving treatments if they can safely do so.
 If the cancer starts to develop while you are having active monitoring, your doctor will offer you surgery to remove the prostate gland or radiotherapy to the prostate.
 You may have hormone therapy as well as radiotherapy.

 A Cochrane review in 2011 looked at research comparing different treatments for localised prostate cancer.
 This review found that after 5 years of follow up, internal radiotherapy (brachytherapy) worked as well as surgery to remove the prostate gland.
 You can see the prostate cancer treatment review on the Cochrane Library website.
 There is a plain English summary at the bottom of the review.

-Although the treatments worked equally well in curing the cancer there were differences in side effects.
+Although the treatments worked equally well in curing cancer there were differences in side effects.
 Men who had surgery were more likely to have urine leakage (incontinence of urine).
 Men who had brachytherapy were more likely to have bladder pain and the need to pass urine often.
 The researchers say that we need more research to find out which treatment is best for men with localised prostate cancer.
-There are some trials comparing active surveillance with giving surgery or radiotherapy for localised prostate cancer.
+There are some trials comparing active surveillance by giving surgery or radiotherapy for localised prostate cancer.
 There are details about the ProtecT trial on CRUK’s clinical trials database.
 This trial has closed and they are waiting for the results.